open-switch/continuous-integration/README.md

 ## Adding secrets

 Secrets are pulled in from the `/env` file in the managed secrets S3 bucket.
 Each stack has its own bucket.
 Download the file, edit it, and upload it back to commit changes.
 No further action is necessary.

+## privup script is used to upload packages to s3 bucket deb.openswitch.net

+This script contacts AWS s3 buckets to upload packages.
+It also contacts the Secrets Manager for API access tokens.